Question: Does my child’s 504 plan have to be revisited at the start of each school year? Is there a legal requirement to review it annually?

 No, unlike with IEPs, there’s no legal requirement to review a 504 plan each year.
 But it’s a good idea to have an annual 504 plan review meeting anyway.
 In fact, it’s hard to imagine a situation where you wouldn’t want to revisit the plan at the start of the year.

-If possible, I suggest reaching out to your child’s school before the start of the year to ask about a 504 plan review.
+If possible, I suggest you reach out to your child’s school before the start of the year to ask about a 504 plan review.
 You’ll want to contact the staff person responsible for 504 plans.
 This person is sometimes called a 504 coordinator, but the title may vary by school.
 Once you get in contact, you can ask for a meeting.

 There isn’t a required list of attendees for a 504 plan meeting.
 But it’s important for you to ask that key staff attend.
 At the very least, this includes your child’s teachers and the principal.
-During the meeting, you may want to go over your child’s needs, her current services and accommodations, any changes in the new school year, and what’s working for her and what’s not.
+During the meeting, you may want to go over your child’s needs, current services and accommodations, any changes in the new school year, and what’s working and what’s not.

 The law doesn’t require an annual 504 plan re-evaluation.
 It only requires “periodic re-evaluation,” which is generally every three years or so.
 If there are significant changes in your child’s needs or placement in school, then you may want to consider asking for a re-evaluation, in addition to a review.
 For instance, the beginning of middle school or high school is a good time for a re-evaluation.